 5. Add escalation procedures

 Escalation should happen when the due date for a ticket has passed.
-The SLA specifies the procedure for when this occurs.
-With support software, this usually involves automated notifications sent to the assigned agent and that agent’s supervisor, who can update the customer and take action.
-By adding an escalation procedure in your SLA, you ensure tickets are not overlooked indefinitely and that customers are updated on their progress.
+A customer service agreement specifies the procedure for when this occurs.
+With help desk software, this usually involves automated notifications sent to the assigned agent and that agent’s supervisor.
+They can update the customer and take action.
+By adding an escalation procedure in your level of agreement, you ensure tickets are not overlooked indefinitely.
+It also ensures customers are updated on progress.

 6. Monitor and update the SLA regularly

-To avoid problems between your agents and your customers, you need to have a regular review and update of your support SLA.
-How often this occurs should also be set in the SLA.
-Sometimes what sounds good initially does not work out in practice.
-Checking that both parties are getting what they require from the SLA and are able to meet those requirements helps you keep the business relationship functioning.
-Adjusting your support SLA to match the reality of the working relationship increases both employee and customer satisfaction.
+To avoid problems between your agents and your customers, you need to have a regular review and update of your agreement.
+How often this occurs should also be set in the customer service SLA.
+Sometimes what sounds good initially fails to work out in practice.
+You can check that both parties are getting what they require from the standard SLA and are able to meet those requirements.
+This helps you keep the business relationship functioning.
+Adjusting your service-based agreement to match the relationship’s reality increases both employee and customer satisfaction.

-Whether your company is selling a single physical product to thousands of customers or providing complex software services to a smaller number of large organizations, it needs to create smart SLAs to regulate quality and expectations.
+Every company needs to create smart SLAs to regulate quality and expectations.
+This is regardless of the type of product or service you provide and the number of end users with which you deal.
 When both your customers and employees are clear about what to expect and what is expected of them, everyone is more satisfied.